-Human history proves that individuals quickly absorb the course of the world, losing their innocence and becoming self-centered and deceived like everybody else.
-John Ritenbaugh contends that Christians must continue to fight against these anti-God attitudes long after their calling to deepen and strengthen their relationships with God.
+Christians must continue to fight against self-centered and deception long after their calling to deepen and strengthen their relationships with God.

 If God is manipulating everything in His sovereignty, why pray?
 What does prayer teach us?
-John Ritenbaugh explains why the sovereign God commands us to come before Him in prayer.
+Here is why God commands us to come before Him in prayer.

 Does it seem like your prayers never reach God's throne—that at best they are only recorded on God's answering machine?
 This article gives a new perspective on prayer that just may add new impetus to your prayer life!